cgchoffman/final/readme.md

 - Doesn't load users location everytime if it doesn't ask for it every time
  - Add error logging when the request for position fails
  - Doesn't load user location properly on mobile

+####Directions

+- loads off screen
+- should hide all markers
+ - should save those markers to be able to bring them back

+---

 ####Nice to haves
 - Give option for user to choose location at any time